Q. How much money does this game cost?

 Q: The game is slow/laggy can I speed it up?

 A: Actually, yes.
-You have two options to make the game run fullspeed on your not-so-hot computer!
+You have four options to make the game run fullspeed on your not-so-hot computer!

 - Change the quality; From the main menu screen, head to the Options button.
 From there, click the Quality button, and set your Quality to Medium or Low.
 The game won't look quite as pretty, but it'll run a lot faster.